mgutz/dat/README.md

     transaction is rollbacked. `Tx.IsRollbacked` is set to true.

 *   Either `defer Tx.AutoCommit()` or `defer Tx.AutoRollback()` **MUST BE CALLED** for each corresponding `Begin`.
-The internal state of transaction is popped in those two functions.
+The internal state of nested transaction is cleaned up in these two methods.

 ```go
 func nested(conn runner.Connection) error {